mpwsh/kubetailor/readme.md

 **WARNING:** This is a work in progress.
 Deployments are still not fully secured.
-Deploying random containers in your infrastructure is not very smart without the proper precautions.
+Deploying random containers in your infrastructure is not very smart without taking the proper precautions.

 Also:
 Documentation is very poor and you need to build your own images.